bobbytitch/seditiontracker.github.io/docs/_suspects/jordan-mink.md

 before: 084.png
 after:
 layout: suspect
-title: Jorden Mink charged on January 19, 2021
+title: Jordan Mink charged on January 19, 2021
 image: /images/preview/084.png
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 quote: "The ballot is stronger than the bullet.
 Well … my magazines will be fully loaded just in case it’s not."